Koosjuh/koosjuh.github.io/content/posts/EntraID/breaktheglass.md

 To set monitoring see documentation below from Microsoft and a blog post from Jeffrey Appel.

 However another common mistake I see is that credentials are not renewed after an emergency sign in.
+This is more of a process issue.

 ---